STRIDES-Codes/STAW-Health/README.md

 ## Interact with the app:

 1. The app will open with a map of the U.S. and an insert including two drop menus ("Disease", "Year").
 2. Use the dropdown menus to toggle between years and diseases.
 The map will dynamically change, showing disease counts per region of the U.S.
-3. A second tab ("Data") displays a barchart that also dynamically changes with the dropdown menus.
+3. A second tab ("The Data") displays scattercharts showing how the average risk scores for agriculture workers changes by year and between regions.

 ## Troubleshooting